THE POETRY OF

 density.
 It's worse when some brawn bursts...

-made into a slaughterhouse soup - either light "boiled pork,
+boiled was then made into a slaughterhouse soup - either light

-bouillon", but the most delicious was the brown-black
+"boiled pork, bouillon", but the most delicious was the

-pudding and black pudding, the dark soup acquires a very spicy
+brawn, liver sausage and blood sausage, the dark soup acquires a

-and dense taste, which is further enhanced by the addition of the
+very spicy and dense taste, which is further enhanced by the

-remaining black pudding blood mixture and seasoned with pepper,
+addition of the remaining black pudding blood mixture and

-marjoram and garlic.
-It is relatively thick and very nutritious.
+seasoned with pepper, marjoram and garlic.
+It is relatively thick

 In the evening, our task was to distribute a "slagthering

-delicaties" to our relatives - a couple of white puddings
+delicaties" to our relatives - a couple of liver sausages

-and black puddings, a piece of meat and a teapot with
+and blood sausages, a piece of meat and a teapot with

 slaughterhouse soup.